 While the change in hard drive prices isn't directly part of Moore's Law (hard drives are magnetic storage, not silicon chips), as noted earlier, the faster and cheaper phenomenon applies to storage, too.
 Look to Amazon as another example of jumping onto a once-impossible opportunity courtesy of the price/performance curve.
-When Amazon.com was founded in 1995, the largest corporate database was one terabyte, or TB (see Note 5.14 "Bits and Bytes" below) in size.
+When Amazon.com was founded in 1995, the largest corporate database was one terabyte, or TB (see Note 5.14 "Bits and Bytes") in size.
 In 2003, the firm offered its "Search Inside the Book" feature, digitizing the images and text from thousands of books in its catalog.
 "Search Inside the Book" lets customers peer into a book's contents in a way that's both faster and more accurate than browsing a physical bookstore.
-Most importantly for Amazon and its suppliers, titles featured in "Search Inside the Book" launched, the database to support this effort was 20 TB in size.
+Most importantly for Amazon and its suppliers, titles featured in "Search Inside the Book" enjoyed a 7 percent sales increase over nonsearchable books.
+When "Search Inside the Book" launched, the database to support this effort was 20 TB in size.
 In just eight years, the firm found that it made good business sense to launch an effort that was a full twenty times larger than anything used by any firm less than a decade earlier.
 And of course, all of these capacities seem laughably small by today's standards.
 (See Chapter 11 "The Data Asset: Databases, Business Intelligence, and Competitive Advantage".)
 For Amazon, the impossible had not just become possible; it became good business.
 By 2009, digital books weren't just for search; they were for sale.
 Amazon's Kindle reader (a Moore's Law marvel sporting a microprocessor and flash storage) became the firm's top-selling product in terms of both unit sales and dollar volume.
 The real business opportunity for Amazon isn't Kindle as a consumer electronics device but as an ever-present, never-closing store, which also provides the firm with a migration path from atoms to bits.
-(For more on that topic, see Chapter 4 "Netflix: The Making of an E-commerce Giant and the Uncertain Future of Atoms to Bits".)
-By 2009, Amazon (by then the largest book retailer in North America) reported, "For books that are available on the Kindle, sales are already 35 percent of the same books in print."E. Schonfeld, "For Books Available on Kindle, Sales Are Now Tracking at 35 Percent of Print Sales," TechCrunch, May 6, 2009.
-Apple's 2010 introduction of the iPad, complete with an iBook store, shows how Moore's Law rewrites the boundaries of competition-bringing a firm that started as a computer retailer and a firm that started as an online bookstore in direct competition with one another.
+(For more on that topic, see Chapter 4 "Netflix in Two Acts: The Making of an E-commerce Giant and the Uncertain Future of Atoms to Bits".)
+By 2011, Amazon (by then the largest book retailer in North America) reported that it was selling more electronic books than print ones.M.
+Hamblen, "Amazon: E-Books Now Outsell Print Books," ComputerWorld, May 19, 2011.
+Apple's introduction of the iPad, complete with an iBook store, shows how Moore's Law rewrites the boundaries of competition-bringing a firm that started as a computer retailer and a firm that started as an online bookstore in direct competition with one another.